Nachoxt17/solidity-hardhat-ether.js-base-project/README.md

 myth analyze -a <contract-address>
 ```

+## Auditing Approach:_
+- Read about the project in its Documentation and Talk to its Developers if Possible to get an idea of what the Smart Contracts are meant to do.
+- Look over the Smart Contracts to get an idea of the Smart Contracts Architecture.
+- Create a threat model and make a list of theoretical attack vectors including all common pitfalls and past exploit techniques.
+Tools like Slither and Mythrill can help with this.
+- Look at places that can do value exchange.
+Especially functions like transfer, transferFrom, send, call, delegatecall, and selfdestruct.
+Walk backward from them to ensure they are secured properly.
+- Do a line-by-line review of the contracts.
+- Do another review from the perspective of every actor in your threat model.
+- Glance over the test cases and code coverage.

 ## Deploying the Project to the Mumbai TestNet:

 :five: Deploy the Smart Contract to the Mumbai Polygon Test Network(https://hardhat.org/tutorial/deploying-to-a-live-network.html):